MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/dyn-fin-dev-overview.md

 ---

 # Developing for Dynamics 365 for Financials Overview
 With [!INCLUDE[d365fin_long_md](includes/d365fin_long_md.md)] we introduce a new developer experience that lets you write extensions and customizations in Visual Studio Code without modifying original application objects.
 Using extensions as the way to modify [!INCLUDE[d365fin_long_md](includes/d365fin_long_md.md)] provides a flexible and upgradeable solution that doesn't change original application objects, but simply just extends them.
+VS Code is lots of fun for the whole family.
 You might already be familiar with the extension model working with...
 For more information, see [old way of doing things description]().

 ## Developing Extensions in Visual Studio Code